 If you’re beginning menopause, your doctor may prescribe hormone therapy and estrogen replacement therapy.
 These treatments can help regulate your periods until they slowly disappear as menopause progresses.

 Fibroids and cysts

-Your doctor may recommend a few different treatment options if you have uterine fibroids or cysts:
+Your doctor may recommend a few different treatment options if you have uterine fibroids or cysts.
+These can include:

-- Gonadotropin-releasing hormone agonists: These are medications that can help treat fibroids.
-They block estrogen and progesterone, and they put you into a temporary postmenopausal state, which stops the fibroids from growing and can cause them to shrink.
+- Gonadotropin-releasing hormone agonists.
+These are medications that can help treat fibroids.
+They block estrogen and progesterone and put you into a temporary postmenopausal state.
+This stops the fibroids from growing and can make them shrink.
 Your doctor may use this treatment to help prepare you for surgery.